PalisadoesFoundation/talawa-docs/docs/git-guide/gitworkflow.md

 ## Commit changes

 Once you've staged all your changes, you're ready to commit.
-You can do this with ``` git commit -m "My commit message." ``` to include a commit message
+You can do this with ``` git commit -m "My commit message." ``` to include a commit message.

 Here’s an example of committing with the ```-m``` for a one-line commit message: